ejmr/LNVL/docs/Instructions.md

 each instruction is a list of any required or optional arguments it may have.

+### Draw-Image ###

+This instruction renders an image to the screen.
+The arguments table for its action function requires the following properties:

+1. `image`: The image to display.
+This must be [an Image object][3].

+2. `location`: An array of two elements representing the X and Y coordinates on screen where the engine will draw the image.

 ### Say ###

 This instruction prints dialog to the screen.
 The arguments table for